gregorybesson/satn-on-steroids/README.md

 This project uses the last version of [Shopify App Template - Node](https://github.com/Shopify/shopify-app-template-node) and stay in sync with it (for now, we use the most up to date branch : cli_three).

-and it brings on the developer's table a new dimension to make developing Shopify apps a breeze!
+and it brings a new tool on the Shopify developer's table to make developing Shopify apps a breeze!

 ## Why Satn on Steroids?
 Shopify App Template - Node (S A T N... you see? ;) based on cli 3 is a great project: It boosts your productivity and helps you to build Shopify apps in a breeze.